supminn/neoG_Quiz/README.md

 ## Future Enhancements
 * Style the home page, result page.
-Responsive design
 * Quiz unlocks by scoring a threshold in the previous quiz.
 * Stats for individual user, score board for overall. - localstorage
 * Share score, ask friends to take up the challenge